Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Supporting Results

-We next establish some properties of the influence function $\mathfrak{I}$, which we will use in Appendix~\ref{app:d_prop}. \begin{lemma} Let $D$ be an arbitrary graph with $n$ nodes and let $\{t_i\}_{i=1}^n$ be the number of times all arms are sampled till time $T$.
+We next establish some properties of the influence function $\mathfrak{I}$. \begin{lemma} Let $D$ be an arbitrary graph with $n$ nodes and let $\{t_i\}_{i=1}^n$ be the number of times all arms are sampled till time $T$.
 For each node $j\in [n]$, the following are equivalent:

 where $K(i, D)$ be defined as in Definition~\ref{def:d_better} \end{lemma} \begin{proof} Let $f(\cdot, \cdot)$ denote the following: